hippke/Pandora/docs/interface.rst

 :teff: (*float*) Star temperature in [2300..12000] K to draw the star color according to "Digital color codes of stars" ([Harre & Heller 2021](https://arxiv.org/pdf/2101.06254.pdf)).
 :planet_color: (*string*) A matplotlib color for the planet.
 Default: "black".
 :moon_color: (*string*) A matplotlib color for the moon.
 Default: "black".
+:ld_circles: (*int*) Number of concentric circles used to paint the limb-darkened star

 .. _returnvalues: